digovc/DirectValidation/README.md

 # DirectValidation

-A simple library write in ,NET (C#) to validate your staff without nesting your code.
+A simple library write in .NET (C#) to validate your staff without nesting your code.

 ```csharp
 using Validation;